Crane1195/DIYB0XX/MiniB0XX/Detatchable MiniB0XX/README.md

         -simple
 I converted simples stl files for the MiniB0XX to ipt files, and then edited those to have holes for Neutrik passthroughs.
 These ipt files are found in the `.ipts` folder.

-The Neutrik passthroughs on the MiniB0XX allow for a detatchable RJ45 male to Gamecube male cable and/or an external usb port to connect to the Arduino for updating software.
+The Neutrik passthroughs on the MiniB0XX allow for a detachable RJ45 male to Gamecube male cable and/or an external usb port to connect to the Arduino for updating software.

-The folder `Both` contains the stl files for having both ports, and the JustRJ45/JustUSB folders have the files for just one port.
+The folder `Both` contains the stl files for having both ports, and the `JustRJ45`/`JustUSB` folders have the files for just one port.

-For `JustRJ45`, you will have to open the MiniB0XX up to change the software
+For `JustRJ45`, you will have to open the MiniB0XX up to change the software.

-For `JustUSB`, you will have a non detatchable Gamecube cable.
+For `JustUSB`, you will have a non detachable Gamecube cable.

-For more information regarding how to make a RJ45 male to Gamecube male cable and how to use one in a DIYB0XX, check this guide out
+For more information regarding how to make a RJ45 male to Gamecube male cable and how to use one in a DIYB0XX, check this guide out.

 https://github.com/Crane1195/DIYB0XX/tree/master/Detachable%20Cable

-Here is a link to the product page of the RJ45 passthrough, https://www.neutrik.com/en/product/ne8fdp-b
+Here is a link to the product page of the RJ45 passthrough. https://www.neutrik.com/en/product/ne8fdp-b

 ![image](https://www.neutrik.com/uploads/media/500x/07/867-ne8fdp-b.jpg?v=1-0)

-Here is a link to the product page of the USB passthrough, https://www.neutrik.com/en/product/nausb-w-b
+Here is a link to the product page of the USB passthrough. https://www.neutrik.com/en/product/nausb-w-b

 ![image](https://www.neutrik.com/uploads/media/500x/08/1828-nausb-w-b.jpg?v=1-0)

-These both come in black and silver
+These both come in black and silver.